Novation agreement: transfer debt to new creditor

 - Money back guarantee

-Use this novation agreement to transfer the right to receive a debt repayment from one creditor to another (i.e. change who will receive the debt repayments).
-Common uses are when a business is sold and the purchaser takes on the assets of the seller, or when buying the debts of another party.
+Use this agreement to change who will be repaid a debt.
+Common uses are when a business is sold and the purchaser takes on the assets of the seller (of which a debt owed is one), or when buying those of another party.

-This is a simple yet comprehensive agreement that can be used to novate any right to receive a debt, usually with only minimal editing.
+This is a simple yet comprehensive agreement that can be used to novate any right to be repaid, usually with only minimal editing.

 The basic law is that A cannot transfer to C the obligations he has under a contract with B, without B agreeing.
-So what happens is that all three enter into a “novation” agreement whereby the proposed transfer is made with B’s permission.
+So what happens is that all three agree to "novate", whereby the proposed transfer is made with B’s permission.
 Usually, B will want payment or some concession for his agreement.

 The consent of all three parties - the transferee, the transferor and the other contracting party - is required to effect any novation.
 Unless you specifically require the consent of the other contracting party (perhaps because your contract has a non-assignment clause), our assignment agreement may be an even simpler way of transferring your contract to someone else.

-We have a longer article titled Deeds: clearing the confusion on what a deed is, when to use one and why that explains why a deed of novation is unlikely to be required in practice.
+We have a longer article about when to use a deed and why that explains why a deed of novation is unlikely to be required in practice.

-To summarise the article, the deed format is used where one party to a contract receives no consideration.
+To summarise, a deed should be used where one party to a contract receives no consideration (nothing in return).
 However, a novation is invariably "for value", and as such, a deed of novation confers little additional advantage.

 In the unlikely event that a party agrees to novation out of pure kindness, the consideration can be entered as “one pound”, or a "peppercorn".
-The sum does not need to have any relation to the value of the debt being novated.
+The sum does not need to have any relation to the value of the amount owed.

-A common misconception is that novating a debt cancels an old debt and creates a new one to the new owner.
+A common misconception is that novating cancels an old debt and creates a new one to the new owner.
 Instead, novation just changes the parties to the original contract.

 In most cases, novation is an easier option than cancelling and drawing new agreements.

-This document can be used to transfer any debt between a creditor and a new party provided that the debtor agrees to the transfer.
+This agreement can be used to transfer any debt between a creditor and a new party provided that the debtor agrees to the transfer.

 Changing who will repay the debt

-If you want to transfer the debt to another debtor (i.e. change who will repay the debt), then the following agreement will be more suitable:
+If you want to transfer the debt to another debtor (i.e. change who will do the repaying), then this agreement will be more suitable.